Souldevhub/PlayTimeTracker/README.md

 ## 🌟 Main Features

-- ⏳ **Real-time Playtime Tracking** - Accurately tracks how long each player has been on your server
+- ⏳ **Real-time Playtime Tracking** - Accurately tracks how long each player has been on your server (updates every second!)
 - 🎁 **24+ Playtime Rewards** - Milestone-based rewards that players can claim as they play more
 - 📖 **Pageable Rewards GUI** - Easy-to-navigate interface with multiple pages for all rewards
 - 🧾 **Simple Commands** - Intuitive `/playtime` command for players and admin tools